otrevizo/CEIS110_Python_Jul2023/README.md

-# CEIS110 Introduction to Programming, using Python
+# CEIS110 Introduction to Programming using Python

 _Oscar A. Trevizo, Visiting Professor_